tomoneill19/dotfiles/README.md

 ## Usage
 * Clone to a folder in which to edit your dotfiles
-* Run setup.py and say yes to any files you want to update
+* Run setup.py and say yes to any files you want to install
     * Creates relevent symlinks for editing the files automatically
+    * Install it the once and then you can just pull over the top with newer veversions